Stocks tick higher on Wall Street following last week’s rout

 Economists have been expecting more softness in the economy after the Fed jacked up rates last year at the fastest pace in decades.
 The Fed’s key overnight rate is now in a range of 4.50% to 4.75%, up from virtually zero at the start of last year.

-But reports on everything from the job market to retail sales to inflation itself have been coming in firmer than expected over the last few weeks.
-The fear is that if the economy stays on strong footing, it could feed into more upward pressure on inflation.
-That’s why expectations on Wall Street have swung so hard, from earlier thinking the Fed could soon take it easier on interest rates to now believing it could raise them above 5.25% and keep them that high through the end of the year.
+But reports on everything from the job market to spending by consumers to inflation itself have been coming in firmer than expected over the last few weeks.
+The fear is that if the economy stays on strong footing, it could feed into upward pressure on inflation.
+That’s why expectations on Wall Street have swung so hard, from earlier thinking the Fed could soon take it easier on interest rates to now believing it could raise them above 5.25%.

 Even Monday’s weaker-than-expected report on durable goods had some underlying strength.
 After ignoring transportation-related equipment, orders jumped last month to the biggest gain since March.
 It was much stronger than the drop that economists expected to see.

+"I’ll term it animal spirits, both in markets and consumers," Samana said.
+“I think there’s a lot of speculation still going on in markets" with some of the riskiest bonds and stocks rallying in price.
+"And for consumers, somehow the consumer has brushed it aside and said it’s more difficult for me to consume but I’ll keep doing it.”

+“We can call it persistence or stubbornness, but we’ve seen it both on the part of consumers and investors.
+And that's made the Fed’s job much harder.”

-On Wall Street, shares of Union Pacific jumped 9.6% after the railroad announced plans to replace its CEO later this year.
-The company has been pressured by a hedge fund with a big ownership stake in it, one that went public with concerns about Lance Fritz’ leadership.
+On Wall Street, shares of Union Pacific jumped 10% for one of the market's biggest gains after the railroad announced plans to replace its CEO later this year.
+The company has been under pressure from a hedge fund with a big ownership stake in it.

+Tech stocks were also helping to lead the way.
+They tend to be some of the biggest beneficiaries of easier interest rates, which help goose stocks of high-growth companies in particular.

-Energy company AES slipped 1% despite reporting better earnings and revenue for the latest quarter than analysts expected.
+Energy company AES added 0.8% after reporting better earnings and revenue for the latest quarter than analysts expected.

-Most companies have already reported their results for the last three months of 2022, but nearly 30 companies in the S&P 500 are still scheduled to report this week.
+Most companies have already reported their results for the last three months of 2022, but a couple dozen companies in the S&P 500 are still scheduled to report this week.

-Many may offer a window into how well U.S. households have been holding up amid higher interest rates and still-high inflation.
-Advance Auto Parts, Best Buy, Costco Wholesale, Kroger and Target are some of the companies on the schedule for this upcoming week.
+Many may offer a window into how well U.S. households are holding up amid higher interest rates and still-high inflation.
+Advance Auto Parts, Kroger and Target are some of the companies on the schedule for this upcoming week.

 Overall, this earnings reporting season has been lackluster.
-Companies in the S&P 500 are on track to report their first drop in earnings per share from a year earlier since the summer of 2020, when the pandemic was choking the economy.
+Companies in the S&P 500 are on track to report their first drop in earnings per share from a year earlier since the summer of 2020, according to FactSet.

-Fewer companies than usual are also beating analysts’ expectations for profits, according to FactSet.

-The worry is that an “earnings recession” may be coming, where profits for companies are set to drop from year-earlier levels for at least two straight quarters.
-Higher rates and other costs have been eating at companies’ profit margins, meaning they aren’t making as much profit off each $1 in sales as before.

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed.